jonashartmann/webcam-directive/README.md

 3. Build/test with grunt

 		grunt test
-4. Make a Pull Request
+4. Make a Pull Request (it will only be merged if it passes the Travis build)

 Or just help by creating issues.